In this article, we will help you understand how to configure a Form using Forms 2.0.

 Publishing a Form

-Also, when you working on a workitem created using Forms 2.0, you can view the profile pictures of users currently viewing/updating the same workitem.
+When working on a workitem created using Forms 2.0, you can see the profile pictures of users who are currently viewing or editing the same item.

-Once the form is published, you can create its instances from the Form list view, Execution Board, and Nimble Cafe.
-You can also design the layout of the card in the Card Designer of the Execution Boards so that you can see the required details of the card upfront on the Execution Boards.
+Once the form is published, you can create its instances from the Form list view, Work Hub, and Nimble Cafe.
+You can also design the layout of the card in the Card Designer of the Work Hub so that you can see the required details of the card upfront on the Work Hub.
 It also gets available in the Analytics to plot widgets on it.